Review: Pride and Prejudice* (*sort of) (Neil Gooding Productions & Woodward Productions)

 Patricia Maunder has been an arts journalist since the 1990s, interviewing the likes of Sir Andrew Davis and Renée Fleming, and contributing to publications such as The Age and Opera (UK).
 Based in Melbourne, she’s passionate about opera, theatre and anything Baroque.

-Avoiding greatest-hits predictability, the national opera company celebrated a milestone birthday with a satisfyingly thoughtful, ensemble-driven program.
+Avoiding greatest-hits predictability, the national opera company celebrates a milestone birthday with a satisfyingly thoughtful, ensemble-driven program.

 This all-American musical starring Natalie Bassingthwaighte and Rob Mills is set apart by Grammy winner Sara Bareilles’s songs.